coregtree/cherrytree-notes-web-interface/README.md

 # cherrytree-notes-web-interface
 A web interface upgrade for cherrytree notes providing an upgrade to the default website interface given by cherytree when using the "Export as HTML" function.
 This interface remains fully client side.
 It provides full image and text search (with cache files) across all pages, makes the interface mobile friendly, adds a dark theme, and much more.
 Now you can view your notes anywhere on any device if you use GitHub Pages for hosting and combine it with Github (set as a private repo) version control to easily update website note files.
 There are ways to reduce your websites visibility online in the full guide below.

-View the live interface and full guide here: [Link to Guide and Live Interface](https://coregtree.github.io/cherrytree-notes-web-interface-documentation/?page=1)
+View the live interface and full guide here: [Link to Guide and Live Interface](https://coregtree.github.io/cherrytree-notes-web-interface-documentation)

 ## Features
 - Fully client side text and image search meaning you can host this interface with basic static website hosting.
 - Added caching for instant search results when searching page and image text.
-- Made the TAB key go to the next result.
+- Made the TAB key go to the next search result.
 - Made any page view sharable using a link so you can bookmark it to come back to it later.
 - Added font size adjustment buttons.
 - Added automatic resizing of the page contents to the largest image on each page.